LufeMC/cs162-databse-application/README.md

 `/app.py` main application that creates models and fake data.

+`/fakeData` contains the code that creates the fake data in the database

 `/models` contains the DB models using SQLAlchemy.

 `/extensions.py` contains build-in extensions that are initialized in `app.py`.